Academic Services

 Faculty and Academic Advising

-Faculty and Academic Advisors serve to support and challenge the student in developing meaningful educational plans that are consistent with their academic, personal, and professional goals.
+Faculty and Academic Advisors work with the student in developing meaningful educational plans consistent with their academic, personal, and professional goals.

 Faculty Advising

 Each student is required to have one primary faculty advisor.
-The first-year faculty advisor is assigned to the student during registration.
-In spring of the first year each student transitions to a faculty advisor, usually from the department of the student's intended major.
+The first-year faculty advisor is assigned to upon entry to the colleges.
+In spring of the first year, each student transitions to a faculty advisor, usually from the department of the student's intended major.
 “Exploring” students will be assigned to a member of the Academic Advising Office.
 Students may enlist additional faculty advisors from areas related to other academic or pre-professional interests.

 During registration each semester, the student is required to consult with the primary faculty advisor and obtain the Personal ID Number (PIN) before they can access the registration system online.